Team2338/FRC2022/README.md

 # FRC2022
-Code for the 2022 robot, TBD.
+Code for the 2022 robot, Viper.

 ## Drivetrain
-TBD
+Tank Drive(Arcade Drive) go BRRRR

 ## Hanger
-TBD
+It do be going swing swing swing

 ## Indexer
-TBD
+It do be going digestive system

 ## Intake
-TBD
+It do be going suck

 ## Shooter
-TBD
+It do be going pew pew pew